McTsts/Minecraft-String-Utilities/README.md

 #### (7) Minor Things

 ##### Detecting when the string has completely been found
 When the full string has been found, the return value (the integer) will be 2 (one of those being `a, b, c`) instead of 3 since both the input string as well as the current guess will be the same.
 In this case, we know our current guess is right, and that we are done string parsing.
+This is caused by duplicate tags being removed, which would be the case if both strings were to match.

 ##### Time in LastOutput
-The `LastOutput` of commands always contains the current time, so if the current time changes this might mean that two `LastOutput`s that should be same are no longer the same.
+The `LastOutput` of commands always contains the current time.
+If the current time changes this might mean that two `LastOutput`s that should be same are no longer the same.
 To avoid this, we use `help`'s feedback to see if the [time has changed](#help-timing).
 If the time has changed during one iteration, we ignore anything found during this iteration and restart it.

 #### Parsing Quotes
 When a quote is in the input, it would mess up the list of characters when found, e.g., when we find `"` as the second character, our list of found characters might be: `["a",'"']`.
-The important thing here is that `"`'s are automatically surrounded by single quotes, instead of by double quotes, like every other character.
-Now, this NBT array is no longer valid JSON, and can't be interpreted anymore (which is required to put it on an entity name, to enchant flatten it, or to use `tag list` on it).
+The important thing here is that `"`'s are automatically surrounded by single quotes instead of by double quotes, unlike every other character.
+This NBT array is no longer valid JSON, and can't be interpreted anymore (which is required to put it on an entity name, to enchant flatten it, or to use `tag list` on it).
 Originally, we used the help of a sign to solve this issue, however, I finally found a much better method.
 Instead of using interpret we simply use: `{"nbt":"array[]","storage":"storage","interpret":true,"separator":""}`

 Additionally, quotes are represented as `\"`, meaning we always have to search for `\"` instead.
 This means `\"` does *not* sort like you would expect from `"`, instead it sorts right before `\\`

 #### Parsing Exclamation Mark & Space
-`!` and ` ` are the only two characters that sort before `"`.
-Since each string ends with a `"`, those two characters will mess up the sorting if contained in a string.
-This can be solved by appending as many spaces to both the input and each guess as the maximum expected amount of consecutive spaces and exclamation marks.
+`!` and ` ` are the only two printable characters that sort before `"`.
+Since each string ends with a `"`, these characters appearing in the string would cause cases where the parser would normally continue the binary search to a higher value to go to a lower value instead.
+This can cause the correct character to be left out of the search if it's the one being checked at the middle of the range.

+To solve this issue, we add the last possible unicode character `￿`, with code `\uFFFF`, to the end of both the input string and our search string.
+This makes it so that, in every case where the sorting would depend on the character that delimits the end of our string, the sort would continue going lower.
+To accomodate for this change, we also changed the character that is selected for the comparisons to be the last one of the first half of the possible characters (used to be the first in the second half).
+This ensures the correct character isn't wrongfully excluded.

 #### Parsing Backslash
 To search for `\`, you have to search for `\\` instead.
 This sorts *after* `\"` (see quotes)

 #### Parsing Newline
-You can search for newlines by searching for `\n` (sorts after `\\`), however, you can't easily obtain a string with a value of `\n`.
+You can search for newlines by searching for `\n` (sorts after `\\`).
+However, you can't easily obtain a string with a value of `\n`.
 To obtain it, open a writable book, type enter, close the book, and copy the contents of the first page of the book into storage.
 Now, when you want to search for newline, copy this newline string into the right spot in your input character array.

 ### Tricks Used

 ### Command Block Loop
 Command blocks can be arranged in a loop (e.g. a 2x2 loop of chain command blocks, with an impulse command pointing into them to start the loop).
-Usually command blocks will only try to run once per tick, however, by setting their `UpdateLastExecution` value to `0` they will "forget" that they've already ran a command, and will be able to run another one.
+Usually command blocks will only try to run once per tick.
+However, by setting their `UpdateLastExecution` value to `0` they will "forget" that they've already ran a command, and will be able to run another one.
 So, if you reset the `UpdateLastExecution` of all command blocks in the loop at the end of every loop iteration, you will be able to have a basically infinite command block loop.

+This setup is really convenient when combined with functions inside some of the command blocks, since they can change the contents of their neighbors and get output from them on  each iteration of the loop.

 ### Enchant Flattening
 When the enchant command fails, the `LastOutput` of a command block executing the command will contain a flattened version of the entity name.